Love Live! Superstar!!: Development

 The franchise announced a brand new anime project following the release of Love Live!
-Nijigasaki High School Idol Club in January 2020, with the premise featuring a new set of characters who are all first-year students in a newly reopened school originally on the verge of demolition.
+Nijigasaki High School Idol Club in January 2020, with the premise featuring a new set of characters who are all first-year students in a newly-reopened school originally on the verge of demolition.
 The school lies between the Omotesando, Harajuku, and Aoyama neighborhoods of Tokyo.
-In addition, an audition for one of the main cast was held on March 12, 2020, but was postponed due to COVID-19.
+An audition for one of the main cast also occurred on March 12, 2020, but was postponed due to COVID-19.
 Atsushi Saitō serves as the character design adapting style of the series' original character designer Yūhei Murota.
-The school name was decided through fans' votes and concluded in May 2020 with Yuigaoka Girls High School (結ヶ丘女子高等学校, Yuigaoka Joshi Kōtō Gakkō).
+The school name was decided through fans' votes and ended in May 2020 with Yuigaoka Girls High School (結ヶ丘女子高等学校, Yuigaoka Joshi Kōtō Gakkō).
 The main characters names were also announced: Kanon Shibuya, Tang Keke, Chisato Arashi, Sumire Heanna, and Ren Hazuki.

 The project's name, Love Live!
 Superstar!! was announced in July through the series' exclusive magazine Love Live!
 Days.
 In September, the school idol group's name, "Liella!" was also chosen through fans' votes.
 The name was chosen among 16 options that fans could vote for.
 The name "Liella!" comes from a combination from a French word "lier" which means "to connect", which is the same as Yui (結) in the school's name in Japanese, and "brilliante", which means an "inner glow".
 Behind the group's name lies the feelings of the hope that the small stars of today who have their own brilliance will become superstars someday.